dwilliams-github/covidweb/README.md

 ## Running

 Make sure your redis server is up and running.
 Include it's uri in config.py.
+For MacOS, you can issue the command ```brew services redis start```.
+On linux, consider using docker.

-For development, it's handy to include a source watcher
+For development, it's handy to include a source watcher while running the server
 ```
 gunicorn --reload --reload-extra-file server/templates/*.html server:app
 ```